mikependon/RepoDB/Docs/_build/html/_sources/pages/statementbuilder.rst.txt

 		// There should be fields
 		if (fields?.Any() != true)
 		{
-			throw new NullReferenceException($"The list of queryable fields must not be null for '{tableName}'.");
+			throw new NullReferenceException(string.Concat("The list of queryable fields must not be null for '", tableName, "'."));
 		}

 		// Build the query